bloominstituteoftechnology/Car-Sales/README.md

 ## Description

-In this project you will build out a application to show the nasa photo of the day.
+In this project you will implement Redux to manage the state for this React application.

 ## Project Set Up